-Welcome to the Powenetics project, which allows the accurate power measurements of graphics cards and SSD/HDDs.
-This system was designed with three main purposes in mind: to be highly affordable, easy to use and provide accurate data with fast polling rates, in order to be able to "catch" power spikes.
-To keep the implementation cost as low as possible and provide on the same time the ability to every user to be able to easily find the needed parts, we carefully chose components that are widely available on the market.
+Welcome to the Powenetics project, which allows accurate power measurements of graphics cards, CPUs, and SSD/HDDs.
+This system was designed with three primary purposes: to be highly affordable, easy to use, and provide accurate data with fast polling rates, to be able to "catch" power spikes.
+To keep the implementation cost as low as possible and provide, at the same time ability for every user to be able to find the needed parts easily, we carefully chose components that are widely available on the market.

-Besides the highly affordable price of the parts required to build this system, its main assets are the accurate measurements and the capability to calibrate the sensors if/when needed, through software.
-Since the power measurements are conducted through shunt resistors, the system is resilient to EMI noise, something that doesn't usually apply to measurements conducted through Hall effect sensors.
-On top of that, the system provides all voltage and current data at exactly the same time point, so it is easy to calculate the power that the graphics card consumes, without having to combine data from two different sources (as is the case in Hall effect based sensing power measuring systems), something requiring tight synchronization.
-Hall effect sensors are able to offer highly accurate current measurements, but in case several hounded of measurements are needed per second, in order to monitor power spikes, you need to synchronize the voltage readings with the current measurements from the Hall effect sensors, which from the moment they are not part of the circuit cannot directly measure voltage, but another sensor is needed for this task.
-Combining the data of two sensor systems and have it synchronized is quite difficult, especially under high data polling rates, given that you have to implement an algorithm that takes into account the possible delays in data transmission, which are not constant but vary.
+Besides the highly affordable price of the parts required to build this system, its main assets are the accurate measurements and the capability to calibrate the sensors through software, if/when needed.
+Since the power measurements are conducted through shunt resistors, the system is resilient to EMI noise, which doesn't usually apply to measurements performed through Hall effect sensors.
+On top of that, the system provides all voltage and current data at precisely the same time point.
+Hence, it is easy to calculate the power that the graphics card consumes without having to combine data from two different sources (as is the case in Hall effect-based sensing power measuring systems), something requiring tight synchronization.
+Hall effect sensors can offer highly accurate current measurements.
+Still, in case several hounded measurements are needed per second to monitor power spikes, you need to synchronize the voltage readings with the current measurements from the Hall effect sensors, which from the moment they are not part of the circuit, cannot directly measure voltage.
+Still, another detector is needed for this task.
+Combining the data of two sensor systems and having it synchronized is quite tricky, especially under high data polling rates, given that you have to implement an algorithm that considers the possible data transmission delays, which are not constant but vary.